Proper Prototyping Practices for Product Development

 You run the risk of obsolete parts in older designs, and those files may not utilize the latest technology in PCB manufacturing that could enable the design to be more space efficient.
 Additionally, other issues may arise such as net name inconsistencies and outdated footprints.

-Using components readily available in the lab (op-amps, transformer cores, MOSFETs, etc.)
+The Perils of Using Lab Scrap Components (op-amps, transformer cores, MOSFETs, etc.)

 Components laying around in the lab should be avoided unless they have been properly stored and they are accurately labeled.
 IC’s can be faulty without showing any signs of damage leading to a week’s worth of debugging.